 Evening: City Walk and Dinner on Rue Montorgueil

 Leave the Louvre to the north and pop into the Palais Royal gardens and courtyard.
-Marked with black-and-white striped columns, the courtyard is a fun place for photo ops!
+Marked with black-and-white striped columns, it’s a fun place for photo ops!

 Walk north along the tree-lined garden paths to Galerie Vivienne – one of Paris’ best hidden gems.
 The elegant 19th century covered passageway will make you feel like you’ve stepped back in time.

-End the day on Rue Montorgueil, perhaps our favorite Paris street!
+End the day on Rue Montorgueil, perhaps our favorite Paris street.
 The lively lane boasts boutique shops and specialty food stores.
-Relax a bit before dinner while enjoying a beverage and watching people parade by.
+Relax a bit before dinner by enjoying a beverage and people watching people.

-The dining options on Rue Montorgueil seem endless.
-For the best buttered snails in the city, eat at L’Escargot, but for a range of affordable French cuisine try Au Rocher de Cancale.
-Regardless of where you eat, be sure to snag a Baba au Rhum from Stohrer before it closes!
+The dining options here seem endless.
+For the best buttered snails, eat at L’Escargot, but for a range of affordable French cuisine try Au Rocher de Cancale.
+Regardless, be sure to snag a Baba au Rhum from Stohrer before it closes!

 DAY 6: Paris Parks and Leisurely Walks

 MAP.
 It’s time for a bit of relaxation and a full dose of nature.
-Enjoy a easy day of visiting the city’s best outdoor green spaces and points of interests in the 19th and 20th Arrondissements.
+Enjoy an easy day at the city’s best outdoor green spaces and points of interests in the 19th and 20th Arrondissements.

 Morning: Pere Lachaise Cemetery